By Samira Hedayat

 Veterans Day: Honoring All Those Who Served in the Military

-Veterans Day, a federal holiday which falls on November 11, is designated as a day to honor the 19.5 million men and women who have served in the U.S. military.
+Veterans Day, a federal holiday that falls on November 11, is designated as a day to honor the more than 19 million men and women who have served in the U.S. military.

 It was first observed on November 11, 1919, as Armistice Day in honor of the first anniversary of the end of World War I, which officially ended on the “eleventh hour of the eleventh day of the eleventh month” in 1918.
 In 1926, Congress called for an annual observance of the anniversary and by 1938 it was an official federal holiday.
 A few decades later, in 1954, President Dwight D. Eisenhower officially changed the name of the holiday from Armistice Day to Veterans Day, as it is currently known today.